Essential Minerals for Health and Well-Being

 The arc

 Mineral repletion is not a one-month project.
-Magnesium loading via RBC labs takes 60–120 days to show meaningful change in chronically depleted adults.
-Iodine sufficiency, measured by 24-hour urinary iodine after a 50 mg loading dose, similarly takes months.
+Magnesium loading, measured by RBC labs, takes 60 to 120 days to show meaningful change in a chronically depleted adult.
+Iodine sufficiency, measured by a 24-hour urine collection after a 50 mg loading dose, takes a similar window.
 Coronary calcium scores stabilise or regress over years, not weeks.

 The subjective markers show up earlier.
-Sleep depth and morning clarity in 2–4 weeks.
-Muscle cramping, eye-twitch, sugar craving — all classic Mg-deficiency signals — resolve in days.
-Skin and hair quality (sulfur, zinc, copper) take 8–12 weeks.
-Cognitive markers (iodine, selenium, thyroid downstream) take 3–6 months.
+Sleep depth and morning clarity in 2 to 4 weeks.
+Muscle cramping, eye twitches, sugar craving, all classic magnesium-deficiency signals, resolve in days.
+Skin and hair quality (sulfur, zinc, copper) take 8 to 12 weeks.
+Cognitive markers (iodine, selenium, thyroid downstream) take 3 to 6 months.

 The discipline is consistency.
 The reward is a body running on the minerals it was built to run on, instead of struggling against the absence of them.